pr1st/pomidorly/restApi/current/tasks/post.md

 Creates a new task

-Puts it at the end of a queue(returns inQueue value that is least among current)
+Puts it at the end of a queue

 * **URL**